Experienced personal finance writer

 The cost of a new Tesla battery ranges from $5,000 to $20,000, and you’ll need to replace the battery every 10–20 years.
 The in-demand minerals required to make electric vehicle batteries — such as nickel, cobalt, and lithium — contribute to their high cost.

-Tesla battery replacements are likely due in certain older models, like the 2008 Tesla Roadster and 2012 Tesla Model S. The cost to replace a Tesla battery varies by model.
+Certain older Tesla models, like the 2008 Tesla Roadster and 2012 Tesla Model S, may already be due for a battery replacement.
+The cost to replace a Tesla battery varies by model.

 The following estimates provide a good idea of the true costs of Tesla’s battery packs.